kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 </tr>
 </table>

-## 3. left and right camera view augment
+## 3. left and right camera view augmentation

-Car driving simulator records center, left and right images at the same time.
-We can applied left and right captured image to train model.
+The images of the left and the right cameras are used in data augmentation.
 It is intuitive to steer right if the car is too left and steer left if the car is too right.
-But we don't have proper steering angle for then.
-Proper steering angle may depends on the car speed and how quick to make the car to drive back to the center line.
+But the proper steering angle may depends on the car speed and how quick to make the car to drive back to the center line.

 To estimate the steering angle adjustment for the left and right view, we adopt the camera shift and camera rotation formula.
-We knew the camera shift 0.9M in left and right view.
-Then we apply camera rotation to let their pixel shifts are rought eqaul in the middle region of the scene.
-Then we estimate the steering angle is about 5 degree adjustment for the left and right side view.
+We knew the camera shift 0.9 meter in left and right view assumed in the previous session.
+The camera rotation of the capture image was also applied to let their pixel shifts are roughly eqaul in the middle region of the scene.
+Based on this trick, the steering angle is estimated about 5 degree adjustment for the left and right side view.
 This value is not far away from our driving experience.
-In our steering angle parameter, the maximun is 1, which is corresponding to 25 degree.
+The maximun of the steering angle parameter in the car simulator is 1, which is corresponding to 25 degree.
 So we got steering adjustmnet value 0.2 for the left and right view image.
 They are shown in the following.

 <table border="1">
 <tr>